- Contestants must be 19 years old or younger and must not be enrolled fulltime at a university.

 The rules below for the specific rounds are subject to change.

-The group round will last for 75 minutes.
-The test will have two equally weighted parts: a short answer part (called the team round) and a power question.
+The group round will last for 120 minutes.
+The test will have two parts: a short answer part (called the team round) and a proof round.
+The parts will be weighted 40% Team, 60% Proof.
 Teams will be able to work on the two parts simultaneously.

 - The team round will have ten questions with integer answers.
 In the team round, teams will not need to justify their answers.
 To get full credit, they will need only to submit the correct answer.

-The individual round will last for 60 minutes.
-The test will have fifteen questions worth 2 points each with numeric or algebraic answers.
+The individual round will last for 75 minutes.
+The test will have fifteen questions each with integer answers.
 Like in the short answer part of the team round, students will not need to justify their answers to the individual round questions.

 The tiebreaker round will be similar to the ARML tiebreaker round.
 The top students with the same score on the individual round will be given a question to be solved in five minutes.
 The students will be able to submit an answer only once, and they will be ranked according to the time when they submit a correct answer.

 An individual's score will be their score on the individual round.
 If ties must be broken to determine the ranks of the top students, the tiebreaker round will be used.

 A team's score will be the sum of its group round score and the individual round scores of its members.
 The rounds are weighted so that the sum of the individual round scores is worth as much as the group round score.
 If two teams are tied, the following criteria will be used, in order, until a winner can be determined:

 - Highest group round score.

 - Highest power question score.

 - The highest-numbered question on the team round answered correctly by one tied team but incorrectly by another.